BASED IN SLIGO, IRELAND

 Where Are They Now?
 (More to come)

-Sean Kenny: Sean, who had been with the Jivenaires showband, left the Times when Jimmy and Tommy Swarbrigg departed to form The Swarbrigg's Band (also to be known as "Winter" for a short while).
+Sean Kenny - RIP: Sean, who had been with the Jivenaires showband, left the Times when Jimmy and Tommy Swarbrigg departed to form The Swarbrigg's Band (also to be known as "Winter" for a short while).
 In the early 1980's he joined Shaun O'Dowd and Dingaling.
-Sean still plays the local pub scene and occasionally reunites with the Jivenaires.
+Sean was playing the local pub scene and occasionally reunited with the Jivenaires up until his death on 9th February, 2011 after a long illness.
+Our sincere sympathies to his family and friends. .

 Back